-- HON 361 Reading and Research for Honors I, Credit, 2 sem. hr.
-Prerequisite: by invitation of the Honors Council General reading in a major field, with frequent conferences with the directing faculty member.
-A bibliography and a statement of purpose will be submitted at the end of the semester to both the directing faculty member and the Honors Council. - HON 462 Reading and Research for Honors II, Credit, 2 sem. hr.
-Prerequisite: Honors I Reading within a more specific area within the major field, leading to a selection of an honors topic, and the preparation of a prospectus and bibliography (or its equivalent in particular cases) to be submitted to the directing faculty member and to the Honors Council. - HON 463 Reading and Research for Honors III, Credit, 2 sem. hr.
-Prerequisite: Honors II An honors essay (or approved equivalent) will be written and defended before an Honors Examination Committee.
+HON 361 - Reading and Research for Honors I

+Credits, 2 sem. hrs.
+Prerequisite(s): by invitation of the Honors Council

+General reading in a major field, with frequent conferences with the directing faculty member.
+A bibliography and a statement of purpose will be submitted at the end of the semester to both the directing faculty member and the Honors Council.

+HON 462 - Reading and Research for Honors II

+Credits, 2 sem. hrs.
+Prerequisite(s): HON 361

+Reading within a more specific area within the major field, leading to a selection of an honors topic, and the preparation of a prospectus and bibliography (or its equivalent in particular cases) to be submitted to the directing faculty member and to the Honors Council.

+HON 463 - Reading and Research for Honors III

+Credits, 2 sem. hrs.
+Prerequisite(s): HON 462

+An honors essay (or approved equivalent) will be written and defended before an Honors Examination Committee.
 Students pursuing the Honors Thesis & Capstone option will also complete an additional 6 credit hours of honors electives, contract courses and/or senior honors seminar

+Students pursuing the Honors Thesis & Capstone option will also complete an additional 3 credit hours of honors electives and/or contract courses.

-Honors Non-Thesis Option - 12 Hours
+Honors Non-Thesis Option - 9 Hours

-Students pursuing the Honors Non-Thesis option will complete 12 credit hours of honors electives, contract courses and/or senior honors seminar
+Students pursuing the Honors Non-Thesis option will complete 9 credit hours of honors electives and/or contract courses.